 Why choose Media Studies?

 Media Studies is a fast-growing subject, increasing in popularity at both A level and degree level.
-The AS and A level Media Studies courses give you a broad experience of many different aspects of the media, plus the opportunity to carry out your own research and produce your own print and video products.
+The A level Media Studies course gives you a broad experience of many different aspects of the media, plus the opportunity to carry out your own research and produce your own print and video products.
 It equips you with the skills and knowledge to engage critically with the wide range of media you encounter in everyday life.
 This course will touch on most of the main media at some point: film, television, advertising and a range of new media, such as websites and video games.
 You will carry out studies of specific types of texts.
 A range of concepts and issues will also be covered: how the media represents particular social groups, who owns the media and how this affects the type of media produced.

 Case studies will be carried out on specific areas such as film, broadcasting, television, advertising and a range of other media.
 You will learn to use digital video cameras and digital editing equipment to produce your own video work.
+The course involves a high percentage of practical coursework (50%).
 Practical work gives you opportunities for collaborating with others, sharing creative ideas and researching material for your own original work.
 There are three purpose-built video editing suites and staff and students have the support of an audio-visual technician.
 You will communicate your ideas using new media, as well as research, analytical and discussion techniques.

 The course lends itself to a wide range of approaches: class and group discussion, practical projects involving still photography and video, and analysis of a range of films, television programmes, magazines and advertising.
 The English and Media department organises a number of trips and events including visiting speakers, trips to the cinema and a tour of the Harry Potter Studio.

 “Media Studies is creative, collaborative and perceptive.
 It allows you to challenge stereotypes in the modern media and consider critically the meaning of those representations.”